 Why a Black Studies Minor?

-The Black Studies program enables students of all backgrounds to discover, research, and demonstrate broad familiarity with many or all aspects of black culture from a local, national and global perspective.
-Additionally, the program teaches students to use critical reading, thinking and writing skills when analyzing black-related themes and issues in order to become competent scholars of black culture.
+The Black Studies program prepares students of all backgrounds to discover, research, and demonstrate familiarity with a broad range of aspects of black culture from a local, national, and global perspective.
+The program enhances students’ critical reading, thinking, and writing skills when analyzing black-related themes and issues in order to become competent scholars of black culture.
 Our objective is to promote an ethos of civic engagement that enables students to apply their knowledge and competences to the benefit of our local and global communities.

-A minor in Black Studies would prepare students to enter a global workforce in a variety of careers including: Social Work, Human Resources, Education, Counseling, Medicine, Public Health, Law, Business, Marketing, International Affairs, Government Agencies, Non-Governmental Agencies, Curatorial and Archival Management, Journalism, and the Graduate School (American Studies, Cultural Anthropology, History, to name a few)
+Minors in Black Studies enter a global workforce in a variety of careers including: Law, Business, Education, Medicine, International Affairs, Government Agencies, Non-Governmental Agencies, Journalism, Cultural Anthropology, and History, just to name a few.

 Notable Alumni of Black Studies or African Studies Majors

-- Angela Bassett (B.A. in African-American Studies from Yale U)
+Angela Bassett (B.A. in African-American Studies from Yale)

-- Ava DuVernay (B.A. in Afro-American Studies from Yale U)
+Ava DuVernay (B.A. in Afro-American Studies from Yale)